 SDiB is the leading debating platform for safety and fire professionals in the construction industry.
 Initiated in collaboration with Intersec in 2012, the Safety Design in Buildings Campaign debates safety standards and practices in the built environment.
 Expert Talks discuss improved protection of people and buildings by looking at trends in the GCC and construction sector.

 The event brings leading Fire Safety Consultants, Architects, Engineers and Testing Experts together with Safety System Suppliers to give updates on industry standards and provide a debating platform for best practice.

-The conference programs in Jeddah and Riyadh will feature presentations and discussions including:
+The conference program will feature presentations and discussions including:

 Outlining the roles of stakeholders: from the client, consultants, Contractors and government.
 How can the approvals process and transparency of communication be improved?